nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="11-20"/>
 ### 11.20 Tools

 Every year brings new/different tools.
-For example: cmake, git, MarkDown, conan and C++11.
+For example: cmake, git, MarkDown, Conan and C++11.
 One of the remarkable properties of tools you have never used is that they are perfect and solve all known issues, _until you use them_.
 Tools you have never used are bug free and perfect.
 Or so I am told.

 I had an issue with the release bundles for Exiv2 v0.26.
 My primary development platform is macOS.
 Remarkably, the version of tar shipped by Apple puts hidden files in bundles to store file extended attributes.
 I didn't know this until the bundles shipped and a bug report appeared.
 You cannot see those files on macOS, because tar on macOS recreates the extended attributes.
 However there were thousands of hidden files in the source bundle on Linux.
 I recreated the bundles as Exiv2 v0.27a and shipped them.
 There is an environment variable to suppress this.
 I believe it is:  TAR\_WRITER\_OPTIONS=--no-mac-metadata.